Chelated minerals are a common ingredient in pet food

 - A truly good quality raw food does NOT contain chelated minerals.

-If you are using multiple items that contain chelated
+If you're using products that contain chelated

-the excess, partially bioavailable chelated minerals for his/her body.
+the excess, chelated minerals for her body.

 - Copper amino acid chelate